Research:

 Dimensions of predictive success (2024)

-Evaluation of predictive success has typically focused on two criteria: accuracy and use-novelty.
-In this paper, I advocate for a broader view of predictive success, where predictive success is measured based on multiple dimensions.
+Consider a theory or a model that makes predictions.
+What is it for the theory/model to be predictively successful?
+In this paper, I sketch answers to this question by distinguishing between various dimensions of predictive success.
 Logical dimensions of predictive success include accuracy, specificity, scope, and depth.
 Contingent dimensions of predictive success include forecasting, use-novelty, theoretical novelty, and temporal novelty.
 I analyze interrelations between the dimensions, as well as their relevance to theory confirmation and theory development.

 Syrjänen, P. (forthcoming).
 Dimensions of Predictive Success.
 The British Journal for the Philosophy of Science. https://doi.org/10.1086/733193.